• Individual Investor

 Your traditional IRA contributions may be tax-deductible, but there are several factors that may limit and disqualify you from the deduction, depending on whether you or your spouse are covered by a retirement plan at work and/or your income exceeds certain levels.
 You are considered covered by an employer retirement plan if you or your spouse have:

-• A contribution plan (profit-sharing, 401(k), stock bonus, or money purchase pension)
+• A defined contribution plan (profit-sharing, 401(k), stock bonus, or money purchase pension)

-• An IRA-styled plan like a SEP, SARSEP, or SIMPLE IRA
+• An IRA-style plan like a SEP, SARSEP, or SIMPLE IRA

-• A benefit plan (pension that pays a retirement benefit)
+• A defined benefit plan (pension that pays a retirement benefit)

 Roth IRA